 Strings (Advanced)

-In this section, we'll cover some more advanced string concepts:
+In this section, we'll explore:

 String Interpolation¶

-RSL allows embedding expressions inside your strings that will get evaluated and replaced to produce the 'final' string.
+Rad allows embedding expressions inside your strings that will get evaluated and replaced to produce the 'final' string.

 Some examples: